demisto/content-docs/docs/reference.md

 Reference docs on Demisto REST API (*coming soon*)

 ### Demisto SDK

 Reference docs on [demisto-sdk](https://github.com/demisto/demisto-sdk) (*coming soon*)

-### Helper Functions
+### Code

-Reference docs on Helper Functions for Demisto developers, such as the ones defined in CommonServerPython.py (*coming soon*)
+Reference docs for code conventions and helper functions for Demisto developers, such as the ones defined in CommonServerPython.py (*coming soon*)